Getting The Most From The 2024 UK Corporate Governance Reforms

 The Benefits of Standardisation

-Global standardisation is another opportunity for those companies likely to be subject to UK SOx.
-If there are operations in multiple regions worldwide, it can be hugely beneficial to standardise the (SOx) controls.
-The same mitigating control can apply if there is the same risk in several locations.
+Global standardisation is another opportunity for companies following the updated FRC Code.
+If there are operations in multiple regions worldwide, it can be hugely beneficial to standardise and automate the (SOx) controls where possible.
+The same mitigating control can apply if the same risk exists in several locations.
 It saves time in the design, training and eventual testing.
 Those savings translate into a significant positive impact on the bottom line.

 Recent Control Effectiveness Experiences

-All companies in scope for UK SOx-like requirements will likely already have a control framework in some shape or form.
+All companies in scope for the FRC 2024 Code will likely already have a control framework in some shape or form.
 For example, at Loughridge Transformations, we recently worked with a client where we reviewed the control framework.
 We will use one real-life example to illustrate how you can enhance existing AS-IS controls.
 The result is more robust and ultimately compliant with regulation.

 The Existing Description